Computational Copyright: Towards A Royalty Model for Music Generative AI: More Details of Experimental Setup

+After preprocessing \aria\ \ with this tokenizer, we obtain 194{,}343 fixed-length samples.
+From these, we construct a subset of 28{,}000 sequences that are compatible with our anticipatory setup and use this subset as the training set.
+We randomly select 500 sequences from the remaining data to serve as our test set.
+We initialize from the official 124M-parameter pretrained AMT checkpoint and fine-tune it on this \aria\ \ subset with the standard next-token cross-entropy objective for 5 epochs, using a batch size of 16 for both training and evaluation.
+Optimization is performed with AdamW with learning rate $2\times 10^{-5}$, a linear learning-rate scheduler with 10\% warmup, weight decay $0.01$, and random seed 0; all other hyperparameters remain at their default values in the released configuration.
+For autoregressive music generation, we use the fine-tuned model to generate continuations conditioned on each of the 500 test sequences as prompts.

-\paragraph{Dataset.} We use the MIDI and Audio Edited for Synchronous TRacks and Organization (MAESTRO) dataset (v2.0.0)~\citep{hawthorne2018enabling} for our experiments.
+\vpara{Music Transformer trained on MAESTRO.} We use the MIDI and Audio Edited for Synchronous TRacks and Organization (MAESTRO) dataset (v2.0.0)~\citep{hawthorne2018enabling} for our experiments.
 The dataset contains more than 200 hours of piano performances and is stored in MIDI format.
 The MIDI format is a widely recognized industry standard for representing musical information.
 Generally, it encodes music as a sequence of MIDI messages.
-Each type of MIDI message carries different additional attributes.
-For example, ``Note ON'' MIDI messages include attributes like velocity, duration, and pitch key.
+MIDI messages include attributes like velocity, duration, and pitch key.
 We refer readers to a tutorial~\citep{de2017understanding} for more details about the MIDI format.

-Following the setting of Music Transformer~\citep{huang2018music}, we define a vocabulary set of size 388, which includes ``NOTE ON'' and ``NOTE OFF'' events for 128 different pitches (256 events in total), 100 ``TIME SHIFT'' events for different duration lengths, and 32 ``VELOCITY'' events that set the velocity of the next ``NOTE ON'' event.
+Following the setting of Music Transformer~\citep{huang2018music}, we define a vocabulary set of size 388, which includes ``NOTE ON'' and ``NOTE OFF'' events for 128 different pitches (256 events in total), 100 ``TIME SHIFT'' events for different duration lengths, and 32 ``VELOCITY'' events that set the velocity of the following ``NOTE ON'' events.
 The raw data is preprocessed as sequences of events from this vocabulary set.

-\paragraph{Model Training and Generation.} We train a Music Transformer model on the MAESTRO dataset using the official training set in the dataset.
+We train a Music Transformer model on the MAESTRO dataset using the official training set in the dataset.
 During the training, the music sequences are cropped into a fixed length of $p=256$ and the model is trained by maximizing the log-likelihood of these sequences.
 For generation, we use the official test samples in the dataset as prompt to generate music with length $p=256$.
 The generated music, denoted as $\left\{\hat{m}_1, \hat{m}_2, \ldots, \hat{m}_{k} \right\}$, will be used to evaluate the data attribution methods.
 Here $k=178$ is the number of test samples in the dataset.